kik4/abreact/README.md

 ## Usage

-This project is not production ready.
+This project is under development.
 See `/example` directory for usage.

 ## Features